mattdw/mattdw.github.com/_posts/2012-5-2-rapid-coffee-postmortem.md

 did the maths and figured that at twelve hours a day, six days a week for six weeks, we might just sneak in.

-[^polish]: For example, at the five-week mark I was receiving Flash animations of some of the transitions, with screenshots of the easings and timings all marked up for me to exactly duplicate.
+[^polish]: For example, the designers would send me Flash animations of particular transitions, with screenshots of the easings and timings all marked up for me to exactly duplicate.

 As if that wasn't tricky enough, we had no control over the backend.
 There was a JSON datastore that had been built for the site, but our deliverable had to be purely static — everything would have to run client-side, and as much as possible from a CDN.

-Add to these the three levels of stakeholders above us, all wanting different things, and the constantly shifting (and always growing) specs cascading down from above, and you have a pretty intense project.
+There were also three levels of stakeholders above us, with different priorities, and constantly shifting (and always growing) specs cascading down from above as the site took shape.

-For some reason I decided to add a new and untested language to this.
-[CoffeeScript][] seemed like a good idea.
-And because I was to be working solo on the project, there was nobody to object.[^object]
+After some discussion with my ‘if I get hit by a truck’ backup developer, I decided to add [CoffeeScript][] to this, despite no real experience with it.
+It promised decent gains, and looked like not too much to learn.

 [CoffeeScript]: http://jashkenas.github.com/coffee-script/
-[^object]: In the interests of truck-numbers I did make sure that I had some backup, both on the project and on the CoffeeScript question.

 ## Fast-forward